Aps2612/yoga/README.md

 7. User must select a slot in order to make the payment.

 This project can be used in the real world if I add a payment method which would accpet the payment either from the UPI or cards.

+You can add the JSON Viewer pro extension to get a better view of the data.
+Link to the extension:- https://chrome.google.com/webstore/detail/json-viewer-pro/eifflpmocdbdmepbjaopkkhbfmdgijcc